TommyMart/Data_Visualisation_API/readme.md

 - **Community and Documentation**: SQLAlchemy is backed by a large and active community, providing a wealth of resources, support, and contributions.
 Comprehensive documentation, including tutorials, guides, and API references, helps developers learn how to use SQLAlchemy effectively and troubleshoot any issues they may encounter.

+(Features - SQLAlchemy n.d.)

 Now let’s look at how the apps code uses the features, purpose and functionalities of SQLAlchemy.

-For this application SQLAlchemy was assigned to 'db', `db = SQLAlchemy()`, and therfore for the code examples every time we see 'db' we are accessing features from the SQLAlchemy library.
+For this application SQLAlchemy was assigned to 'db', `db = SQLAlchemy()`, and therfore for the code examples every time we see 'db' we are accessing the SQLAlchemy library features.
+For further understanding of the SQLAlchemy methods used in the following code, such as commit, select, session, filter_by etc. please refer to the end of this answer for a brief explanation.

 **Models** - when creating a table we use an SQLAlchemy class called ‘Model’, `class User(db.Model):`, creates a model class named ‘users’, that represents a table in the database.